 Key media shall be provided with periodic updates of RTC activities and projects.
 Media releases shall be disseminated to announce public review and comment periods for RTC's plans, programs, and other activities.
-RTC maintains a list of media outlets such as newspapers, television, and radio stations in the region (refer to Appendix B).
+RTC maintains a list of regional media outlets such as newspapers, television, and radio stations for public outreach use.